Together for Water 💦 Documentary Project

 You may have heard of palm oil before, seen movements boycotting it or been told you should avoid purchasing products with palm oil.
 But why?
 What’s so bad about palm oil, and why is it not environmentally friendly?
 It is a complicated question, as the palm oil industry has negative implications towards both the environment, as well as people.

 The palm oil industry has been linked to deforestation of some of the world’s most biodiverse forests, destroying habitats of animals and negatively affecting important ecosystems and biodiversity.
 This loss of forests increases the greenhouse gasses released into this atmosphere, contributing to climate change.
 One of the places that is experiencing the damage of oil palm plantations is the highly invisibilized, yet incredibly important Chocó Rainforest in northwestern Ecuador, which forms part of the Chocó Bioregion, considered one of the world’s biodiversity hotspots.
-This is where the story of our documentary Together for Water: Defending the Chocó, takes place.
+This is where the story of our documentary Together for Water: Defending the Chocó Rainforest, takes place.

 The once glistening waters shown here now run black, with dead fish floating on the surface, and community members experience rashes and health issues from washing in it.
+Photo by Juli Hazlewood.

 The oil palm companies are negatively affecting the climate as they contribute to massive deforestation of the rainforest, major biodiversity loss, excessive river pollution, and subsequently, the serious deterioration of health and of the food sovereignty of the people.
 In the Chocó, the people are subjected to slave-like work conditions on the very lands that used to be theirs.
 Their sacred, ancestral lands, have been taken over by the palm oil plantations.
 The river pollution alone has led to health issues for the communities as they bathe and wash their clothes in the river, as well as loss of food and economic losses as the river pollution from the oil palm plantations kill the fish.